ProfessorCalcore/Reposit/README.md

 # 🐉PYTHON CALCULATOR🐉

 # Introduction
 Hi this is a basic calculator i made as a beginner software developer.
-It lets you add, multiple, divide or subtract 2 numbers together.
+It lets you add, multiply, divide or subtract 2 numbers together.

 # How do i even run the script bro